KHSS 100.7 FM Catholic Radio News

 LOW-POWER FM (LPFM)

 Nearly 100 different organizations from around the country filed LPFM applications in the Fall of 2013.
 Eight of them were groups we worked with in the Spokane.
 Baker and Yakima dioceses.
 All eight of the applicants we assisted were successful in obtaining licenses from the FCC.
 Once built and on the air, some of these radio stations will bring English Catholic Radio to areas for the first time; other radio stations will bring Spanish Catholic Radio to areas already covered by the English Catholic programming provided by KHSS 100.7 FM.
 Licenses were granted by the FCC to the following communities/groups:

-Our plans for the next year are to assist in getting the two remaining LPFM signals built and on the air, and to help each of the groups learn the day-to-day tasks involved in keeping a radio station on the air.
-Some of these groups are forging ahead on their own and with their own funding.
-Other groups, however, will need further assistance from our team.
+Our plans for the next year are to assist in getting the remaining two new LPFM signals built and on the air, and to help each of the groups learn the day-to-day tasks involved in keeping a radio station on the air.
 Including the engineering/legal/filings fees we have already paid for, and the equipment costs required to build LPFM radio stations, this LPFM project will end up costing us approximately $60,000.
 This is a tremendous opportunity for you to help us help others just as IHR’s Catholic-radio listeners in California/Nevada did for you, our listeners, more than ten years ago.
 God’s grace flowed in abundance to us through the generosity of IHR listeners; may His grace flow through your generosity to Holy Spirit Sanctifier Catholic Radio, and through us to other communities through our assistance to them in making Catholic radio a reality.